dmbarbour/glas/docs/GlasObject.md

 ## Potential Future Extensions

+Many ideas won't be worthwhile without enough end-to-end support from compilers.
+I'll defer them until later.

+### Struct Records

+Support for encoding records as a (keys * vals) pair of lists or arrays.
+This would reduce overheads for repeating the same keys many times, and could work well with accelerated representation of records.

 ### Matrices

 Matrices are useful across many problem domains.
 However, I'm uncertain about trying to specialize Glas Object to include matrix support.
 For example, it might prove more effective to represent matrices mostly as binary data (perhaps adding a small header), with accelerators that can manipulate it as a matrix of floats or other 'unboxed' data.
 Deferred for now.